 There must be a good level of trust when working with someone in another part of the world.
 You can’t monitor them all the time, the delegated responsibility is higher, and you need to know that they are maintaining the standards you have set in your home market.
 Also, the culture of a business cascades from the top, so having someone you know can lead the charge on your behalf and who sets the right behaviours and values is key.

 Communication can be hard at the best of times, especially when you are grappling with different time zones.
 Early on it's advantageous to over-communicate as it reassures your colleagues back at HQ that you are doing the right things.
-Just over 18 months into our Australian journey we make sure we have a number of scheduled and unscheduled discussions each week with our overseas colleagues.
+A few years into our Australian journey we make sure we have a number of scheduled and unscheduled discussions each week with our overseas colleagues.

 It is not always possible to partner with someone you have previously worked with and for many businesses the best strategy is to pursue strategic acquisitions in key global markets.